[əˌrōməˈTHerəpē]

 Aromatherapy

-Aromatherapy is a holistic healing practice that utilizes essential oils, which are highly concentrated plant extracts.
-Essential oils are found and distilled from plants, creating their distinct scents and various therapeutic properties.
+Aromatherapy uses essential oils, which are concentrated plant extracts, for healing.
+These oils are distilled from plants and valued for their unique scents and therapeutic effects.

 Using aromatherapy for healing